How's My SSL? is a cute little website that tells you how secure your TLS client is. TLS clients just like the browser you're reading this with.

 The Version section discusses the security of the highest version of the TLS protocol your client supports.
 (Formerly, TLS was known as "SSL".)

-TLS 1.2 is latest version of TLS and it is recommended for clients to implement.
-It is the new normal for highly secure websites.
+TLS 1.3 and 1.2 are the most recent versions of TLS and they're recommended for clients to implement.
+They're the new normal for highly secure websites.
 TLS 1.2 provides access to advanced cipher suites that support elliptical curve cryptography (large efficiency wins) and AEAD block cipher modes (like the very nice GCM cipher suites).
-Clients using TLS 1.2 may be set to Probably Okay.
+TLS 1.3 adds those features plus downgrade attack prevention, improved latency, support for more modern elliptical curves, and all of TLS 1.3 connections are forward secret.
+Clients using TLS 1.3 and 1.2 may be set to Probably Okay.

 TLS 1.0 is the first version of TLS, is fairly common in the world, and requires workarounds in both the client and server to work securely for all cipher suites.
 TLS 1.0 is also unable to use modern cipher suites that offer greater security and efficiency.
 Clients using it will be marked as Bad.